eirikhanasand/iikg2001/exam/exam21.md

 5. Access control.

 ## Question 18
-Which of the following is an activity that can be performed to clarify requirements with the business users using diagrams that model the expected behavior of the software?
+Which of the following is an activity that can be performed to clarify requirements with the business users using diagrams that model the expected behavior of the software?<br/>
 Select one alternative:

 1. Misuse case modeling.